Al-Khwarizmi: Astronomy

+known as Zij, became essential tools for subsequent generations of astronomers.
+These tables enabled precise calculations for predicting astronomical events, such as eclipses and the positions of celestial bodies, which were crucial for navigation and timekeeping."

 Trigonometry

 Al-Khwārizmī's Zīj as-Sindhind contained tables for the trigonometric functions of sines and cosine.
 A related treatise on spherical trigonometry is attributed to him.

 Al-Khwārizmī produced accurate sine and cosine tables.

 Geography

 Gianluca Gorni's reconstruction of the section of al-Khwārizmī's world map concerning the Indian Ocean.
 The majority of the placenames used by al-Khwārizmī match those of Ptolemy, Martellus and Behaim.
 The general shape of the coastline is the same between Taprobane and Cattigara.
 The Dragon's Tail, or the eastern opening of the Indian Ocean, which does not exist in Ptolemy's description, is traced in very little detail on al-Khwārizmī's map, although is clear and precise on the Martellus map and on the later Behaim version.